evergreen-ci/evergreen/docs/Project-Configuration/Controlling-when-tasks-run.md

-# Controlling when tasks run
+# Controlling When a Task Runs

 There are three ways to control the scheduling of builds/tasks on a project's waterfall page.

 In short:\
 **Cron:** activates builds/tasks on existing mainline commits based on a specified schedule.\
-**Batch Time:** sets an interval of time in minutes that Evergreen should wait before activating builds/tasks.
+**Batchtime:** sets an interval of time in minutes that Evergreen should wait before activating builds/tasks.
 It will only activate the build/tasks for latest commit.\
 **Periodic Builds:** creates a _new version_ with specified variants/tasks at a specified interval, regardless of commit activity.

 Cron and batchtime cannot be combined.